nkav/icu-risk-prediction/README.md

-# icu-risk-prediction
-Diagnosing life-threatening conditions for patients in the ICU
+## icu-risk-prediction: Predicting the mortality risk of patients in the intensive care unit

+#Abstract

+#Motivation/Problem